 Check-in/Bag drop was thankfully very quiet.
-Chaos ensured when a family of 10 in front of us all attempted to check 3-4 cases each and held everything up but the Ethiad staff worked really well to contain that chaos and get us checked-in around them.
+Chaos ensued when a family of 10 in front of us all attempted to check 3-4 cases each and held everything up but the Ethiad staff worked really well to contain that chaos and get us checked in around them.
 The only gripe we have is their strict hand luggage policy.
 The bag restrictions are pretty tight at 50cm x 40cm x 25cm and most small cases do not meet these criteria.
 We had purchased luggage especially to fit this so had no issues.

 Boarding was done by zones and was quick and efficient with polite and well-dressed crew.
 We started to feel we were getting the well-renowned hospitality the middle east airlines are known for.